arturmatlega/instalguru-blog-en/_drafts/how-to-connect-two-way-switch-easy-two-way-switch-diagram.md

 ![A light switch - general principle of operation](/uploads/jak_podlaczyc_wlacznik_schemat1_en.jpg "A light switch - general principle of operation")

-Under no circumstance mix the wires - for instance phase with neutral line.
-It would pose a threat during chainging a light bulb - even when the light is turned off!
+Under no circumstance mix the wires - for instance phase with the neutral line.
+It would pose a threat during changing a light bulb - even when the light is turned off!

 ### Two way switch - diagram

 Connecting a two way switch circuit is a little bit more complicated, as it uses two switches.
 So - **how to connect a two way switch?**

 A two way switch diagram is more elaborate.
 In this case, the phase wire is connected with one of the two way switches, and the light source - to the other.
-Neautral wire and earth conductor are lead to the light source independently.
+Neutral wire and earth conductor are lead to the light source independently.
 The two switches should be connected with each other with additional wires.

 **See the two way switch diagram below:**